eostermueller/javaPerformanceTroubleshooting/README.md

 # Performance Golf!
-[[Install/Run Instructions|Install and Run]] for Live Demonstrations of Java Performance Problems
+[[Install/Run Instructions|Install-and-Run]] for Live Demonstrations of Java Performance Problems

 How quickly can you identify a particular Java performance problem using the least amount of tooling/instrumentation?